yec8611/lm_for_pred_ab_developability2/antibody_aggregation_modeling/readme.md

-# code for antibody aggregation modeling using ESM2 and IgBERT
+## Code for antibody aggregation modeling using ESM2 and IgBERT